katerinahristjuk/Service-heating/README.md

-# Service-heating
+# Service Heating
-This is a Web application, designed for coordination of activities of maitenance department.
+This is a Web application, designed for activities coordination between consumers and maitenance department.

 # Description
 For this Web application the following technologies were used: